 Draupadi hesitantly replied—‘It was a mistake Pitamah, I shouldn’t have laughed, so please excuse me.

 Pitamah, was not satisfied with her reply.
 He softly said, ‘Any well mannered daughter-in-law of such a great family doesn’t suddenly laugh, and that too without a reason in front of elders.
-And, I know you are extremely cultured and well mannered so your laughter cannot be without a reason.
-Don’t hesitate and tell me the real reason for your laughter.’
+I know you are extremely cultured and well mannered so your laughter cannot be without a reason.
+Don’t hesitate to tell me the real reason for your laughter.’

-The source of your bread goes a long way in making you.
+Moral of the story: The source of your bread goes a long way in making you.